Engineering long-range and multi-body interactions via global kinetic constraints

 \textit{Discussion.---} Various generalizations of the proposed protocol are possible.
 We extends this approach to qutrit systems by allowing a larger particle occupation in the elementary building block in~\cite{SupMatt}.
-In addition, although in this work we focus on 1D bosonic systems, generalization to higher-dimensional and fermionic systems is straightforward, where kinetic constraints may naturally lead to controlled fermionic gates ~\cite{konishi2021universal,zhang2021observation} relevant for fermionic simulation~\cite{kivlichan_quantum_2018,google_ai_quantum_demonstrating_2020}.
+Also, although here we study 1D bosonic systems, generalization to higher-dimensional and fermionic systems is straightforward, where kinetic constraints may naturally lead to controlled fermionic gates ~\cite{konishi2021universal,zhang2021observation} relevant for fermionic simulation~\cite{kivlichan_quantum_2018,google_ai_quantum_demonstrating_2020}.
 Long-range interactions have been used to optimize spatial searches motivated by Grover's algorithm~\cite{king_optimal_2025}, and it would be interesting to explore possible speed-ups through the use of multi-body interactions.
 Another natural follow-up would be to use these interactions to realize $N \geq 3$-qubit quantum error correcting codes~\cite{steane_error_1996,cory_experimental_1998,schindler_experimental_2011,reed_realization_2012,paetznick_universal_2013,yoder_universal_2016}.
 Our work thus paves the way for future application of quantum simulation and computation, whenever multi-body interaction is involved.

-Our protocol is exact when the frequency $\omega{\to}\infty$, while driving induced higher-order perturbation generates errors for any finite $\omega$.
-As shown in Figs.~\ref{fig:2} and~\ref{fig.numerics}, rapid but weak oscillations become visible as time evolves.
-However, importantly, these errors can be parametrically suppressed as $\mathcal{O}(\omega^{-1})$~\cite{SupMatt}.

-Kinetic constraints can break the ergodicity of the quantum many-body evolution via Hilbert space fragmentation~\cite{sala2020ergodicity}.
+Kinetic constraints can break the ergodicity of the quantum many-body evolution via fragmentation~\cite{sala2020ergodicity}.
 So far, the exploration of constrained dynamics is mostly restricted to local constraints.
 Our work motivates a systematic study of ergodicity-breaking and transport phenomenon, when a global constraint is present~\cite{nicolau2025fragmentationzeromodescollective}.
 Finally, the interplay between the emergent Dicke symmetry in systems with global interactions and kinetic constraints is also of particular interest~\cite{defenu2023long}.